 Before hiring an attorney, it is important to know if the attorney has

 had any success in the area.
-A quick search of
+John Dunn has recently been

 John Dunn's firm successfully appealed a District Court's decision to

 John Dunn and associate Stephanie Bush successfully convinced the Court

 of Civil Appeals that the crime of "Actual Physical Control" requires

 some intent to drive.